SashaBrooke/OhPossum/docs/style.md

 **General structure:** `category/branch-name` (where the category is one of the options described in commit categories)

+### Commit Message
+The commit message should be phrased in the imperative tone (i.e. as if instructing someone to make the change).
+If done, the commit message would produce the change implemented in the commit.

+**Example:** `Update pico-sdk submodule` or `Implement new object tracking feature`

 ## C/C++ Code style
 - Camel case functions, parameters, members and variables
 - Snake case struct names with `_t` suffix